 9. Drape a towel over your handlebars

 When you're deep in the pain cave, it’s not uncommon to be literally dripping with sweat, giving your bars, stem, top tube and headset a corrosive lukewarm salt bath.

 We've all seen the horror stories online of someone pulling their tape off and finding a salty monstrosity underneath; draping a towel over your bars can help to mitigate the exposure, plus you have something to wipe your face with as you ride.
 We prefer the microfibre, camping-style gym towels to cotton or beach towels because they dry a bit faster, and can be had pretty cheap online.
 If you're planning on training a few times a week, it's worth grabbing a couple, so you can rotate them through the washing machine.

 Whether you're listening to 80’s glam metal to get you through a workout, a podcast or watching a TV show, the people you live with may not want to listen to it as well, so you're going to want a good set of headphones for the trainer if you don't already have a pair.

-We've gone through quite a few sets of wired and wireless headphones in the hundreds of hours we've spent on the trainer, and the best solution we've found is completely wireless earbuds like the Apple AirPod Pro.
-We especially like these headphones because the noise cancelling can drown out even the loudest wheel-on trainers.
+We've gone through quite a few sets of the best headphones for cycling in the hundreds of hours we've spent on the trainer, and the best solution we've found is completely wireless earbuds.

 Enjoy your first month for just £1 / $1 / €1